 This program is key to two of the five strategies of the City's Climate Action Plan: energy-efficient buildings and clean and renewable energy.

 - One of the by-products of the wastewater treatment process is methane gas, which is collected at the Point Loma Wastewater Treatment Plant.
 The methane fuels two continuously running generators that can each produce up to 2,235 kilowatts of electricity.
-Using the methane produced on site, the Point Loma plant has not only become energy self-sufficient, it is also able to put excess power it generates to the utility energy grid and receive credits on other Public Utilities selected facilities energy bills.
+Using the methane produced on-site, the Point Loma plant has not only become energy self-sufficient, it is also able to put excess power it generates to the utility energy grid and receives credits on other Public Utilities selected facility's energy bills.
 Thermal energy produced by the generators is used to heat the plant’s digesters.
-In addition, through a public-private partnership excess digester gas from the plant is treated to natural gas standard and injected into utility natural gas pipeline for other use.
-This was the first biogas cleaning and injecting project into utility pipeline in the state of California.
+In addition, through a public-private partnership excess digester gas from the plant is treated to natural gas standards and injected into utility natural gas pipelines for other use.
+This was the first biogas cleaning and injecting project into a utility pipeline in the state of California.

 Photovoltaic solar power systems are connected to several Public Utilities facilities, including:

 - Alvarado Water Treatment Plant, with a 950 kilowatts privatized system producing 1.45 million kilowatt-hours annually;

 - Bayview Reservoir and Water Pump Station, with a 160 kilowatt (AC) system producing 308,000 kilowatt-hours annually;

 - Metropolitan Operations Center III, with a 30 kilowatt (AC) rooftop system producing 46,000 kilowatt-hours annually;